 Following hundreds of hours of learning and preparation, the stained glass building team starting cutting in January, 1995.

 David Dyer, a St. Paul member and professional architect, performed the dual role of window builder and architectural consultant.
-Exacting specifications were required for the production of the windows in the rendering process as well as actual installation and David provided this expertise.
+Exacting specifications were required for the production of the windows in the rendering process as well as actual installation.
 Once again, another critical step was performed by a member of the congregation.

 During the early months of the stained glass window project, Rev. Jeanie Burton was appointed District Superintendent of the Little Rock District and was required to relinquish the role of pastor.
 In 1995, Rev. John Christie joined St. Paul as the new pastor.
 He enthusiastically supported the idea of the window project and provided continued support from the pastor’s office.